RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

       esp32.netconnect("W5500", {spi-settings})

-2. After a second or two, the ESP32 should connect to your network.
-3. Using your web browser, navigate to the IP address printed in the :ref:`LuaShell32` to access the ESP32.

 The next time you turn on your ESP32 device, it will automatically connect to your Wi-Fi network, so there's no need to reconnect the serial console and use the LuaShell32.
-Here are the best practices for navigating to your ESP32:

-   -  **http://xedge32.local:** You can navigate to http://xedge32.local/ if you are using the Pre-Compiled Firmware or have enabled mDNS when you compiled your own firmware. **Note:** You can change the mdns name using :ref:`esp32-execute-label`.

-   -  **IP Address Assignment:** The ESP32 gets an IP address from the network's DHCP (Dynamic Host Configuration Protocol).
-Usually, your router will assign the same IP address each time the ESP32 reconnects to the network.
-You can bookmark this IP address in your web browser.
-That way, the next time you power on your ESP32, you can simply click the bookmark to connect to it.

-   -  **Consistent IP Address with DHCP Reservations:** If you want to make sure the ESP32 always uses the same IP address, most routers allow you to reserve that IP address specifically for your device using `DHCP reservations <https://portforward.com/dhcp-reservation/>`_.
-This ensures consistent IP address assignment for the ESP32.

-   -  **Using Let's Encrypt Plugin - SharkTrust:** As an alternative, you can also enable a permanent URL for your ESP32 by activating the Let's Encrypt plugin called SharkTrust through the `Xedge's configuration menu <https://realtimelogic.com/ba/doc/?url=Xedge.html#cert>`_.

-By following the above instructions, you can easily browse to your your ESP32 device without using a serial connection to discover the IP address assignment.

 Next Step
 ------------